 POSSIBLE RISKS AND COMPLICATIONS

 The most feared complication common to all the various laser vision correction techniques is infection.
-The risk of a serious infection as stated in most medical textbooks is 1 in 5000 eyes.
 But with modern safety standards, the real on the ground experience is significantly less.

 For TransPRK procedure, we are most concerned with complications from infection and haze due to exposure to uv rays.
 If the patient adhere to the eyedrops regime that is prescribed, keep good eye hygiene and stay away from excessive sunlight especially during the first month, the risk of complications that can lead to blindness is very unlikely.